“No one ever made a difference by being like everyone else.“

 Imagine if Ford used my flax packets?
 He might still be living today!

 So the next time you see someone behaving oddly, ask yourself this: “Why aren’t I?
-Should I order flax packets?”
+Should I carry flax packets?”

 “you have to be odd to be number one.“